 I think it’s true to say that no matter what the resource it needs a passionate and committed teacher to make them effective.
 These are great to have around to share play.
 But of no use left in a box in a cupboard.

-Would love to hear what you use, and how you use it. please add your ideas to the comments section or tweet using the hashtag #SpEdSC
+We would love to hear what your top special education teaching resources are for your classroom, and how you use Them.
+Please add your ideas to the comments section.